Hackley & Hume Historic Site

 Charles H. Hackley hired David S. Hopkins of Grand Rapids to design and build the magnificent houses and City Barn for Hackley and his partner Thomas Hume with construction taking place between 1887 and 1889.
 Structurally restored to its 1890s appearance, the Hackley House is a unique example of Victorian architecture and late nineteenth century interior decorative arts.
 Nationally known artisans from Chicago and New York used original samples uncovered during restoration to bring the elaborate interior stenciling and the 13-color exterior paint scheme back to life.

-The interior design of the Hume House is more open and modern than the Hackley House.
-Filled with spacious living areas and nine family bedrooms decorated with simple patterns, David S. Hopkins designed the house for comfort and a large family.
-The Hume family expanded the house after the turn of the century creating a beautiful library, a large dining room with geometric tile flooring, and a sleeping porch off of daughter Helen’s room with a terne metal floor.
+Filled with spacious living areas and nine bedrooms decorated with simple patterns, the house was designed for comfort and a large family.
+The family expanded the house creating a beautiful library, a large dining room with geometric tile flooring, and a sleeping porch off a second floor bedroom with a terne metal floor.
 The exterior of the Hume House exhibits its original 14-tone restored color scheme.